derek-corcoran-barrios/SpeciesPoolR/README.md

 8. Build a lookup table for each species with the suitable habitats.

+9. Lastly it generates a potential presences files from the look-up table, buffered presences, and the potential habitat table.

-9. Generates a phyllogenetic tree for the species in the species list.
+10. Generates a phyllogenetic tree for the species in the species list.

-10. Generates a visual representation of the workflow (if plot = TRUE).
+11. Generates a visual representation of the workflow (if plot = TRUE).

 You can monitor the progress of the workflow and visualize the dependencies between steps using targets::tar_visnetwork().
 The result